rogerchan1226/cll/README.md

   fpr=fopen("/tmp/status.txt", "r");
 ```

-And then let function `fget` get the string. it should write as `fget(buffer, buffer length, from where)`
+And then let function `fgets` get the string. it should write as `fgets(buffer, buffer length, from where);`
 ```
   fgets(wifi_status, 256, fpr);
 ```

-But `fget` only can get string from first line.
+But `fgets` only can get string from first line.
 So I build a while loop to collect all information.
 ```
   while(fgets(wifi_status, 256, fpr) != NULL){
   }
 ```

-End here, I can get whole wifi status information string.
+End here, It can get whole wifi status information string.
 But the output only needs wifi wpa state, which is COMPLETE, SCANNING...etc.
 So